da667/667s_Shitlist/readme.md

 -A labor of love.

--NOT GARANTEED IN ANY WAY.
+-NOT GUARANTEED IN ANY WAY.
 There may be days where I simply don't have the time to update the list.
 It is what it is, and I simply do my best.

 -Not possible without other researchers doing the bulk of the work.
 I just gather it into one place for redistribution and add some contextual data.